 NuBus '90 is the 1990 proposal for revision of the IEEE standard for the NuBus (IEEE Std.
 R1196-R-1990).
-The NuBus slots in the Macintosh Quadra 700 computer provide the following new features described in that proposal:
+The NuBus slots in the Macintosh Quadra 900 computer provide the following new features described in that proposal:

-- New signals /TM2, /CLK2X, and /CLK2XEN support block transfers at double the standard rate.
-The Macintosh Quadra 700 computer allows double-rate block transfers between NuBus cards but does not support double-rate transfers to or from the main memory. - NuBus '90 defines new signals SB0 and SB1 for a serial bus on the formerly reserved pins A2 and C2.
-The serial-bus signals are bused and terminated, but the main circuit board does not drive them. - NuBus '90 defines new signals /CM0, /CM1, /CM2, and /CBUSY to support a cache-coherency protocol.
-Pins on the NuBus connector are assigned to those signals, but the Macintosh Quadra 700 system doesn't support them.
+- Low current at +5 V is available on the new STDBYPWR pin when main power is off and the AC cord is plugged in. - New signals /TM2, /CLK2X, and /CLK2XEN support block transfers at double the standard rate.
+The Macintosh Quadra 900 computer allows double-rate block transfers between NuBus cards but does not support double-rate transfers to or from the main memory. - NuBus '90 defines new signals SB0 and SB1 for a serial bus on the formerly reserved pins A2 and C2.
+The serial-bus signals are bused and terminated, but the main circuit board does not drive them.

+• NuBus '90 defines new signals /CM0, /CM1, /CM2, and /CBUSY to support a cache- coherency protocol.
+Pins on the NuBus connector are assigned to those signals, but the Macintosh Quadra 900 system doesn't support them.